Wipeout (ride): Appearances

 There are only 2 traveling Trabants in the UK, The oldest one known as Craig Murray's Super Satellite available for hire only from Bounce Time.
 Originally built in America in 1961 by Chance Rides and now fully restored and in excellent working condition.

-The original one sent to Australia (built by Bennett) is still traveling, and still provides significant competition for some of the newest rides.
+The original one sent to Australia (built by Bennett) is still traveling and still provides significant competition for some of the newest rides.

-Inners Shows out of Franklinton, NC, have and operate a traveling Trabant named the Drive-In at fairs and festivals up and down the east coast.
+Inners Shows out of Franklinton, NC, have and operate a traveling Trabant named the Drive-In at fairs and festivals up and down the East Coast.

+James Gang Amusements out of Andalusia, Alabama have and operate a Trabant under its original name.
+Their route includes Alabama, Georgia, Mississippi, Tennessee and Indiana.

 El Sombrero at Six Flags Over Texas is a portable Trabant that was installed in 1965.
 In 2006, the ride was moved from its previous location, removed from the trailer, and given a complete overhaul.
 It is one of the oldest operating Trabant rides at a permanent amusement park.